nature1995/AI-Image-classifiers-on-Django-with-RESTAPI/README.md

 [![Build Status](https://travis-ci.com/nature1995/AI-plateform-server.svg?token=ihxd9jwdJ367UvYy3j9G&branch=master)](https://travis-ci.com/nature1995/AI-plateform-server)

 ## Introduction
 A Keras deep learning image classifiers on Django server with REST API.
-It can help you quickly deploy and apply already trained models.
+It can help you quickly deploy and apply ML models.

-## Purposals
-Nowadays, more and more image recognition models have been designed, but most of the results are derived from simulations and are not applied to actual deployments.
-Through the actual application deployment, not only the performance of the model can be detected, but also the invisible problem of its existence can be detected.
-It can be of great help to model optimization and model improvement.
-The main purpose of this project is to build a Django web-based REST API
-    model for deploying deep learning image recognition models while testing the performance of the model.

-## Key words
+## Description
-Image classifiers, REST API
+Machine Learning (ML) models are typically trained and test on benchmark data sets.
+However, such data sets may not represent the data in real applications.
+These ML models should be updated after tested on real data sets.
+Deployment of the models after each update may be time consuming.
+Therefore, automated deployment is needed to save time and effort.
+In this proposal, we describe our solution to integrate trained ML models into any application of interest.
+We use Django web-based platform to build REST API for model deployment.
+Jenkins is used for continuous integration and automated deployment of ML models into Django servers.

 ## Features
 - [x] Add Account management funtion